mikebway/ktor-portfolio/README.md

 ## Configuring the Skeleton App

 Finding the application entry point was just the start; it expects to have a configuration.
-The `main(...)` function instantiates an `ApplicationHostEnvironment` object from either command line parameters or a default `application.conf` file.
-The `main(...)` function finishes by using the configuration to create a `NettyApplicationHost` and starting that.
+The `main(...)` function configures an `ApplicationHostEnvironment` object using either command line parameters or a default `application.conf` file.
+The `main(...)` function finishes by using the environment to a `NettyApplicationHost` and starting that.
 For all this to work, you have to provide the `application.conf` file in your `resources` directory; here's one ripped off from the [Ktor 'Hello World' example](https://github.com/Kotlin/ktor/blob/master/ktor-samples/ktor-samples-hello/resources/application.conf):